guillermo-navas-palencia/cprior/README.rst

 CPrior
 ======

 **CPrior** has functionalities to perform Bayesian statistics and running A/B and multivariate testing.
-CPrior includes several conjugate prior distributions and has been developed focusing on performance, implementing many closed-forms in terms of special functions to obtain fast and exact results while avoiding Monte Carlo methods whenever possible.
+CPrior includes several conjugate prior distributions and has been developed focusing on performance, implementing many closed-forms in terms of special functions to obtain fast and exact results, avoiding Monte Carlo methods whenever possible.

 **Website**: http://gnpalencia.org/cprior/